SimonBolducBeaudoin/AutoGitVersion/ReadMe.md

 # AutoGitVersion
 Saving current git tag and git hash at compile time.

-This is bassically a copy of : https://gitlab.com/jhamberg/cmake-examples.git with some slight modifications.
+This is bassically a copy of : https://gitlab.com/jhamberg/cmake-examples.git and https://jonathanhamberg.com/post/cmake-embedding-git-hash/  with some slight modifications.

 - Adding to your cmake project
     - Clone AutoGitVersion as a submodule into your project